 As part of each plan filed under this section, a gas company shall include a timeline for removing all leak-prone infrastructure on an accelerated basis specifying an annual replacement pace and program end date with a target end date of: (i) not more than 20 years from the filing of a gas company's initial plan; or (ii) a reasonable target end date considering the allowable recovery cap established pursuant to subsection (f).
-The department shall not approve a timeline

-121 as part of a plan unless the allowable recovery cap established pursuant to subsection (f) provides 122 the gas company with a reasonable opportunity to recover the costs associated with removing all 123 leak-prone infrastructure on the accelerated basis set forth under the timeline utilizing the cost 124 recovery mechanism established pursuant to this section.
-After filing the initial plan, a gas 125 company shall, at 5-year intervals, provide the department with a summary of its replacement 126 progress to date, a summary of work to be completed during the next 5 years and any similar 127 information the department may require.
-The department may require a gas company to file an 128 updated long-term timeline as part of a plan if it alters the cap established pursuant to subsection 129 (f).
-130 SECTION 3.
-Chapter 164 of the General Laws is hereby amended by adding the 131 following section:- 132 Section 149.
-Department programs to ensure a just transition: 132 Section 149.
-Department programs to ensure a just transition.
-133 (a) Definitions.
-134 For the purpose of this statute, the following definitions apply: 135 (1) "Company" or "employer", any local distribution company regulated under M.G.L. c.
-136 164 § 3 and distributing natural gas to ratepayers.
-137 (2) "Dual Fuel Company", a Company that distributes natural gas and one or more other 138 form of energy to commercial, governmental, and/or residential ratepayers.
-139 (3) "Alternative Energy Company", a Company that generates or distributes forms of 140 energy whose production and use results in the production of lower carbon emissions 141 conventional natural gas or electric energy.
+The department shall not approve a timeline as part of a plan unless the allowable recovery cap established pursuant to subsection (f) provides the gas company with a reasonable opportunity to recover the costs associated with removing all leak-prone infrastructure on the accelerated basis set forth under the timeline utilizing the cost recovery mechanism established pursuant to this section.
+After filing the initial plan, a gas company shall, at 5-year intervals, provide the department with a summary of its replacement progress to date, a summary of work to be completed during the next 5 years and any similar information the department may require.
+The department may require a gas company to file an updated long-term timeline as part of a plan if it alters the cap established pursuant to subsection

+SECTION 3.
+Chapter 164 of the General Laws is hereby amended by adding the following section:-

+Section 149.

+- (a) For the purposes of this section, the following words shall, unless the context clearly requires otherwise, have the following meanings: - "Company", is interchangeable with the term employer and refers to any local distribution company regulated under M.G.L. c.
+164 § 3 and distributing natural gas to ratepayers. - "Dual Fuel Company", refers to Companies who distribute natural gas and one or more other form of energy to commercial, governmental, and/or residential ratepayers.

+"Alternative Energy Company", refers to Companies who generate or distribute forms of energy who production and use results in the production of lower carbon emissions conventional natural gas or electric energy.

-(4) "Commonwealth", the Commonwealth of Massachusetts and/or its departments, offices, agencies, political sub-divisions, and quasi-public agencies, including but not limited to quasi-public agencies subject to said chapter 150A by chapter 760 of the acts of 1962 and any quasi-public independent entity and any authority or body politic and corporate established by the general court to serve a public purpose.
+"Commonwealth", refers to Commonwealth and/or its departments, offices, agencies, political sub-divisions, and quasi-public agencies, including but not limited to quasi-public agencies subject to said chapter 150A by chapter 760 of the acts of 1962 and any quasi-public independent entity and any authority or body politic and corporate established by the general court to serve a public purpose.